metamath/lamp-guide/docs/11/index.md

 > select the "Cancel" button instead.

 That would have proven step 3 using ax-2.
-However, if the expressions were more complex it might be hard to make sure we were connecting them the right way.
+However, if the expressions were more complex and we had to take multiple steps, it might be hard to choose the correct substitutions.

 <!-- The following is based on
 https://drive.google.com/file/d/1KIr0eOEmH4VoIHOHFhqXwBn08h-xGicV/view?usp=sharing -->

-A more general approach would be to add the step we want to use, and then perform substitutions<!-- ‡ --> until we can merge them together.
+A more general approach would be to add the step we want to use, so it's easily seen in the editor, and then perform global substitutions<!-- ‡ --> until we can merge them together.
-This is a better approach for more complicated situations, because then the tool can help us track what we're trying to accomplish and tell us when we succeeded.
+This is a better approach for more complicated situations, because then the tool can help us see what we're trying to accomplish and tell us when we succeeded.
-So let's see it!
+So let's do it that way.

 First, let's bring in a step that uses the assertion we wish to use (in this case `ax-2`):